-Six simple ways to improve your sim gaming experience with the right gear
+Six easy ways to improve your sim gaming experience with the proper sim rig

-When it comes to PC gaming, many realistic race car simulator games like F1 2020, Assetto Corsa, DiRT: Rally do their best to help sim racers feel like they’re in the driver’s seat with their sim racing rig setup.
-The best race car simulators incorporate realistic racing physics alongside gamers own sim racing rigs involving Fanatec, Eyeware Beam, and other realistic-feeling cockpit configuration features.
+When it comes to PC simulator gaming, many realistic race car simulator games like F1 2020, Assetto Corsa, DiRT: Rally do their best to help sim racers feel like they’re in the driver’s seat with their next level sim racing rig setup.
+The best race car simulators incorporate realistic racing physics alongside gamers’ sim racing rigs involving Fanatec, Eyeware Beam, and other realistic-feeling cockpit configuration features.

-With the help of this specialized iracing equipment and online racing simulator software that offers advanced features like responsive 6DOF head tracking, gamers can experience augmented reality (AR) head tracking in-game with real-life head movements translated into on-screen actions with that increases racers’ field of view.
+Gamers can easily use this specialized iracing equipment and online racing simulator software.
+The tools offer advanced features like responsive 6DoF head tracking so gamers can experience augmented reality (AR) head tracking in-game with real-life head movements translated into on-screen actions that increase racers’ field of view.

-The possibilities are endless for racecar drivers to feel what the actual experience is like without the difficulty and risk of getting behind the wheel in real life.
-Combining all of these together into a dedicated simulator rig can create an absolute showstopper that’s certain to offer one of the most immersive racing experiences you can get.
-We’ll show you 6 easy ways to build your own simulator racing setup.
+The possibilities are endless for racecar drivers to feel the experience without the difficulty and risk of getting behind the wheel in real life.
+Combining all of these into a dedicated simulator rig can create an absolute showstopper that’s certain to offer one of the most immersive racing experiences you can get.
+We’ll show you six easy ways to build your simulator racing setup.

 How to get into sim racing?
-Here are the 6 key components that you’ll want to take your racing further with the best sim racing rig.
+Here are the six key components that you’ll want to take your racing further with the best sim racing rig.

 Sim racing head tracker